RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When citing a **Case** in-text, it is necessary to include the title of the case in italics followed by the year in brackets.
-Alternatively, it is also acceptable to include all case details enclosed in brackets; italicise only the case title, followed by the year.
+When citing a **Case** in-text, it is necessary to include the title of the case in italics followed by the year in parentheses.
+Alternatively, it is also acceptable to include all case details enclosed in parentheses; italicise only the case title, followed by the year.

 *Note: Include the year with the first citation.
 The year can be dropped in subsequent citations.*